Chill-Engine/ChillZone-Engine/README.md

 ### Python Edition
 #### 1.2b - What new?
-1. Recoded with python 3.10
+1. Recoded with python 3.10.
+2. Added example SFX module.

 <br><br>